corcor27/Introduction_to_R/_episodes/17-functionsR.md

 teaching: 15
 exercises: 5
 questions:
-- "How do I make my own function?"
+- "How do I make my own functions?"
-- "Why would I want to make my own function?"
+- "Why would I want to make my own functions?"
 objectives:
 - "Understand function structure"
-- "Know how touse the 'apply' family of functions"
+- "Know how to use the 'apply' family of functions"
 keypoints:
 - "Functions can help reduce redundancy and increase reusability in your code"
 ---